 - -- ECON 101 Principles of Economics (4)

-- MATH 111 Elementary Statistics with Applications (4) OR POLI 202 Statistical Analysis and Mapping of Social Science Data (4) OR CDIS 208 Statistical Methods (4).
+- MATH 111 Elementary Statistics and Probability with Applications (4) or POLI 202 Statistical Analysis and Mapping of Social Science Data (4).
 Should be taken prior to the junior year and preferably during the sophomore year.

 - -- ECON 350 Microeconomic Theory (4)

 - -- ECON 351 Macroeconomic Theory (4)

-- -- Two elective courses in Economics at the 200-level or above.
-At most one of these may be at the 200-level.
-(ECON 310 Research Methods in Economics (2) does NOT count toward the minor.)
-At most one elective may be a course offered by another program and cross-listed with Economics.
+- -- at least 2 elective courses in Economics at the 200-level or higher (no more than 1 course at the 200-level) (ECON 310 Research Methods in Economics (2) does not count toward the minor).
 Either ECON 304 Economic History (4) or ECON 307 History of Economic Thought (4) is strongly recommended.
-May Term courses (3 credits) in Economics or courses offered by another program and cross-listed with Economics qualify as elective courses.
+May Term courses (3 credits) in Economics or courses cross-listed with Economics qualify as electives.